dmfrodrigues/feup-sdis-proj2/doc/data-storage.md

 Upon starting this protocol, a node $r$ should perform the following actions:

+1. If the original key is equal to the successor of $r$, then it fails.
-1. If $r$ has not stored that datapiece and does not have space for another piece:
+2. If $r$ has not stored that datapiece and does not have space for another piece:
      1. It registers locally that the datapiece is being stored in its successor.
      2. It sends to its successor $s = successor(r)$ a message with format
 ```